IISERM/turing-elections/index.md

 You can find me on [Github](https://github.com/theanshm) and [Codechef](https://www.codechef.com/users/anshmishra471).

 ## Arhan Vora
-Hi, I am Arhan, MS20089 (will update with short intro later)...
+Hi, I am Arhan, MS20089.
+I use tabs, not spaces.

 You can find me at [my Github](https://github.com/Arhan4101/Fun_Things)